 In addition to protecting the host environment, the USB drive should also be secured with password protection and on-device hardware encryption.
-This offers the most robust defence against intrusion.
-We'll be going over some best practices to use USB drives more securely along with a more in-depth look into USB drives in general.
+This offers the most robust defense against intrusion.
+We'll be going over some best practices to use USB drives more securely, as well as taking a more indepth look into USB drives in general.